Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 The goal of the TestFX Library, is to wrap the main features of TestFX in a Robot Framework library that could be easy to use.

+The library was created in Java (using Robot Framework Javalib Core).
+This makes that the RF scripts must be runned with Jython instead of Python.

 ## Getting Started